 Using new mid-wave infrared detector technology, Lockheed Martin has begun assembly of a wide-area surveillance sensor that will provide at least 130 independently steerable, full-motion video feeds within its field of view.
 The sensor is being developed for the U.S. Defense Advanced Research Projects Agencyâ€™s (Darpa) Autonomous Real-time Ground Ubiquitous Surveillance â€” Infrared (Argus-IR) program.
 Argus-IR is a follow-on to the Argus-IS gigapixel electro-optical sensor developed by BAE ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Darpaâ€™s Argus-IR Wide-Area Sensor Taking Shape".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Darpaâ€™s Argus-IR Wide-Area Sensor Taking Shape".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.